Cyber-Intruder/DmarcHunter/README.md

 3 - Open PowerShell as administrator;

+4 - Allow that scripts can be executed by changing the default execution policy(only for the current user) with the command: "Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser" ;

-4 - Navigate to the Dmarc Hunter files directory;
+5 - Navigate to the Dmarc Hunter files directory;

-5 - Run the following command: ".\DmarcHunter.ps1" or ".\ptbr-DmarcHunter.ps1" based on the language that you want to work;
+6 - Run the following command: ".\DmarcHunter.ps1" or ".\ptbr-DmarcHunter.ps1" based on the language that you want to work;

-6 - The results will be shown.
+7 - The results will be shown.

+8 - If you want to return the default execution policy, run the following command: "Set-ExecutionPolicy -ExecutionPolicy Restricted -Scope CurrentUser"

 Output example: